In this article you can read about:

 04 = Number of release within a year.

-In the example above, this is the fourth release in 2022.
+In the example above, this is the fourth release of 2022.

-03 = Number of song on the release.
+03 = Number of song on this release.

-If you release a single, you only have one recording on the release.
-This does not have to be the same numerical order as the order of the tracks on the release.
+In the case of a single record, there is only one recording on the release.
+It need not have the same numerical order as the tracks on the release.

-In the example above, this is the third song on the fourth release in 2022.
+In the example above, this is the third song on the fourth release of 2022.

 0 = Index number.

-Is often used to indicate whether the recording is a remix or similar.
-An original version usually has 0 at the end, while remixes usually have 1, 2, 3 and so on, one number in the row for each new remix.
-This is how you ensure that each remix gets a unique ISRC code, while the numbers on the front are the same, and therefore say something about which song has been remixed.
+This is often used to indicate whether the recording is a remix or similar.
+An original version usually has 0 at the end, while remixes usually have 1, 2, 3 and so on, one digit up for each new remix.
+This ensures that each remix gets a unique ISRC code, while the preceding numbers are the same, thus showing which song has been remixed.

-In the example above, this is the original version of the third song on the fourth release in 2022.
+In the example above, this is the original version of the third song on the fourth release of 2022.

 ISRC example of a release

-With your own registrant code , this becomes a full-fledged ISRC that you can use, if you want.
+With your own registrant code, this becomes an adequate ISRC that you can use, if you wish.